Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: The Dominant-vs-Dominated Phenomenon

-\paragraph{Hypothesis: visual diversity disparity.} We hypothesize that DvD stems from the disparity in visual diversity across concepts in training data.
-To investigate this, we examine training images from the LAION~\cite{schuhmann2022laion} dataset for both concepts (\cref{fig:training_data}).
+We hypothesize that DvD stems from the visual homogeneity (i.e., limited variation) of concept-specific training images: concepts learned from visually homogeneous images may form relatively rigid visual priors that dominate others learned from more diverse images.
+To investigate this, we examine training images from the LAION dataset \cite{schuhmann2022laion} for both concepts (\cref{fig:training_data}).
 As shown in \cref{fig:training_data}a, Neuschwanstein Castle, being a unique landmark, appears with highly consistent visual features---the iconic white facade, pointed towers, and alpine setting remain nearly identical across all training images.
 In contrast, \cref{fig:training_data}b reveals that coasters exist in diverse forms: round plates, square tiles, and decorative pieces with various colors, patterns, and materials.

-This disparity in training data diversity leads diffusion models to develop internal visual representations with different levels of flexibility.
-Concepts with limited visual variation---such as famous landmarks, specific artists, or iconic characters---form strongly reinforced, rigid visual priors during training, while concepts with high diversity develop more flexible, adaptable representations.
-When such concepts are combined in a multi-concept prompt, the rigid priors tend to dominate the generation process, overwhelming and suppressing the more flexible concept.
+These differences in training-image diversity can lead diffusion models to develop internal visual representations with different levels of flexibility.